 Looking at a person in a mask is like looking at a person without a mouth.

 Regardless of whether a deaf person lipreads or uses sign language or both, facial expressions are important for visual communication.

-That’s why more businesses and individuals are offering solutions – both professional and DYI.
-Not all of them are medically approved, but may be useful for situations like when communicating with deaf people at a store or in a classroom or at workplace, i.e. where a facial covering is requested.
+More businesses and individuals are offering solutions – both professional and DYI.
+Not all of them are medically approved, but may be useful for situations like when communicating with deaf people at a store or in a classroom or at workplace, i.e. where a facial covering is required.

 Below is a list of professional and DYI masks.
 They are not vouched by this article author for mask quality, safety, or information accuracy.

 It’s strongly advised that you speak to a producer about mask details, a medical professional about mask safety, and get feedback from deaf people about mask usefulness.

 - Safe ‘N’ Clear (deaf owned business in USA)

 - The ClearMask (deaf owned business in USA)